dlchambersjr/bus-mall/user_stories.md

 ### 08.21.2018
 - As the Marketing Research Team, we want the data to be displayed in a chart, so it will be more visually appealing and easy to interpret.

+### 08.22.2018
+ - As the Marketing Research Team, we want the data to be saved as the survey is taking place, so that users can return to the survey continue the survey or view the results.
+ - As the Marketing Research Team, we want to incrementally store all of the data, so we can see a total picture of all results.

 ## Focus Group Participant
 ### 08.20.2018
 - As a focus group participant, I want clear instructions, so I understand what is expected of me.
 - As a focus group participant, I want to see the results of my effort, so I can feel good about my participation.
 - As a focus group participant, I want an easy to use interface that is appealing to the activity I am participating in, so I won’t be confused on how to interact with the process.

+### 08.22.2018
+ - As a focus group participant, I want the survey to remember my progress, so I can leave the survey and return to the place I left off.

 ## Developer
 ### 08.20.2018